 - Hello, [Insert Name Here]: His default name is Aki, much like his female counterpart.
 He is called Akito here because Word of God considered calling him Akito when adding him in Version 2.

 - Heroic Sacrifice: Like Aki, he initially offers himself when he learns that one more sacrifice is needed to appease Misao.
-He even goes to the alter and begs Misao to take his life, but she refuses to harm him.
+He even goes to the altar and begs Misao to take his life, but she refuses to harm him.

 - New Game+: Initially unlockable in a second playthrough in Version 2.
 The Definitive Edition, and Version 3 of the free version, avert this, even allowing you to play the “Truth” ending with him.
 You still have to go through the main story as him first, though.

 - Nice Guy: Even nicer than Aki, as he seems upset even when Yoshino is killed.
-Fridge Logic kicks in when you realize that of the two, only Aki would know how Yoshino acts without any guys around.
+Fridge Brilliance kicks in when you realize that of the two, only Aki would know how Yoshino acts without any guys around.

 - Player Character

 - Red Oni, Blue Oni: The blue to Aki's red.